-A healthy tear film is essential to keep your dog’s cornea healthy.
-Tears supply the cornea with oxygen and nutrients, therefore if the cornea is deprived of oxygen and nutrients, destructive changes occur, leading to a condition called dry eye.
-The cornea can become pigmented, scarred and ulcerated, and vision loss can also result without treatment.
+A healthy tear film can be important to keep your dog’s cornea healthy.
+Tears supply the cornea with oxygen and nutrients, therefore if the cornea is deprived of oxygen and nutrients, destructive changes may occur, leading to a condition called dry eye.
+The cornea can become pigmented, scarred and ulcerated, and vision loss can also result without proper management.

 Your dog’s dry eyes sting and burn all the time, just like for humans.
 After an extended period of dryness, the surface of the eye begins to accumulate dark scar tissue and blood vessels, even to the point of blindness in some dogs.

 Signs of dry eye in dogs may includes:

 - Rubbing at eyes